ElektraInitiative/libelektra/doc/keynames/README.md

 Because of this escaping mechanism, we call this the _Escaped Name_ of a Key.

-Elektra's Key Names are designed, to mimic Unix paths to an extent.
+Elektra's Key Names are designed to mimic Unix paths to some extent.
 To this end we support the commonly used `/.` and `/..`.
 This is one reason, why we need to differentiate between _Canonical_ Key Names and _Non-Canonical_ Key Names.